TBSSvis: Visual Analytics for Temporal Blind Source Separation

-In practice TBSS methods are often difficult to use for several reasons.
-TBSS methods often take non-trivial parameters, e.g., a set of lags.
-Parameters influence the result greatly, but parameter spaces are very large.
-There is little guidance from the literature, which parameters to pick and experts regard automated parameter search not a feasible option.
-Therefore, analysts so far rely on trial \& error, gut feeling, and defaults.
+Some challenges make TBSS difficult to use in practice.
+Despite the important role of visualization in their workflow, the current tool used by the analysts does not support them well in this regard.
+Analysts need to manually program static visualizations, which requires time they could otherwise spend on data analysis.
 Another challenge is the amount of components.
-Each parametrization on a $p$-variate dataset yields an ensemble of $p$ components that needs inspection and comparison to previous parametrizations.
+Each parametrization on a $p$-variate dataset yields a set of $p$ components that need inspection and comparison to previous sets.
 Analysts are, for example, interested in commonly found components, but very quickly confronted with hundreds of components to consider.
-The fact that the BSS model allows for certain ambiguities, because components are only defined up to their sign and order, does not help either.
+This is a common task in ensemble visualization \cite{wang2019}, but made more difficult by components appearing in sets instead of one by one.
 Also, when comparing multiple results, analysts will eventually find competing options for their final choice.
 As there is usually no ground truth available to compare the result to, analysts need detailed ways to compare individual results to make an informed decision.

-Visual analytics (VA, \cite[p.
-4]{thomas2005}) as defined by Keim et al. \cite{keim2008} ``combines automated analysis techniques with interactive visualizations for an effective understanding, reasoning and decision making on the basis of very large and complex data sets''.
+Visual analytics (VA~\cite{thomas2005}) as defined by Keim et al. \cite{keim2008} ``combines automated analysis techniques with interactive visualizations for an effective understanding, reasoning and decision making on the basis of very large and complex data sets''.
 Considering the strong focus of BSS analysis on visual inspection on multiple levels of detail, in combination with mentioned challenges, we propose applying VA principles to overcome these.
-We designed \toolname{} according to the nested model \cite{munzner2009} for the TBSS method ``generalized Second Order Blind Identification'' (gSOBI) \cite{miettinen2020}.
-We chose gSOBI because it is recent and well suited to real-world datasets as it combines methods using second- and fourth-order moments.
+We designed \toolname{} according to Munzner's Nested Model \cite{munzner2009} for the TBSS method ``generalized Second Order Blind Identification'' (gSOBI) \cite{miettinen2020}.
+We chose gSOBI because it is recent and well suited to real-world datasets due to its flexibility (see \Fref{sec:related-work--tbss}).
 The source code of \toolname{} is available at \url{https://github.com/npiccolotto/tbss-vis}.